 We also partner with the community to make sure that all of our students enter the school year ready for success.
+We have been nationally recognized for our use of technology, including supplying all students from 3rd-12th grade with their own Chromebook computer.
 In August, we join with Charlottesville’s African American Pastors Council to organize a free back-to-school bash in a pavilion on the iconic Charlottesville Downtown Mall.
 Churches, the schools, and other partners work together to provide school supplies, vouchers for haircuts, vaccinations and physicals, opportunities to sign up for clubs, and more.
 Another way we eliminate fees is that three of our elementary schools qualify and take advantage of the USDA’s Community Eligibility Provision to provide school-wide free student meals.
 When specific fees are unavoidable, we supply scholarships for students eligible for free or reduced meals.

 Beyond fees, we look to remove other barriers that might block students’ access to programs.
 For instance, our acclaimed engineering program (see below) requires no application or math prerequisites for entry.
 And we are building a division-wide elementary iSTEM program that reaches every single one of our students with 21st-century skills like coding and design thinking.
 We also help eliminate transportation barriers by providing late bus routes to accommodate after-school or evening activities and special events.
 In many cases, we go into the neighborhoods, using conveniently-located churches and community centers to hold parent meetings, tutoring sessions, and community forums.
 We are committed to opening doors.

 Free Preschool Programs for Qualifying Three- and Four-Year-Olds